RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 [![Alt text](https://img.youtube.com/vi/iROZLaQGy4s/0.jpg)](https://www.youtube.com/watch?v=iROZLaQGy4s)

 ## Error module 'cgi' has no attribute 'escape' when running autograder.pt

 You are probably not using Python 3.6 but a higher version.
 Check [this post](https://piazza.com/class/kbsmlzxg3k7418?cid=28).

+## Can't fit the Pacman window in my screen, can I resize it?

+The Pacman windows cannot be resized once open.
+However, you can use the option `-z <float>` (or `--zoom <float>`) to scale the window.
+For example, using `-z 0.5` will scale down the window by half.
+Using this option you should be able to fit the entire window in the screen.
 ## Cannot compile Metric-FF in MacOS

 Some Mac users have reported this error when compiling [Metric-FF](https://fai.cs.uni-saarland.de/hoffmann/metric-ff.html) planner: